-Universiti Teknologi Malaysia is a locally and internationally recognised institution, their Faculty of Built Environment and Surveying offers both Undergraduates and Postgraduates architectural programmes.
-Their programmes offer the LAM part I and II recognition.
-The faculty have won numerous awards.
-Such includes, 21st Pacific Association of Quantity Surveyors 2017 for Best Paper Award.
-11th International Symposium on Architectural Interchanges in Asia (ISAIA) Special Chief Jury Award and many more.
+Universiti Teknologi Malaysia is a locally and internationally recognised institution, their Faculty of Built Environment and Surveying offers undergraduates architectural programmes.
+Their programmes offer the LAM part I recognition.
+The faculty have won numerous awards such as the 21st Pacific Association of Quantity Surveyors 2017 for Best Paper Award, 11th International Symposium on Architectural Interchanges in Asia (ISAIA) Special Chief Jury Award and its students receiving awards from the Asia Young Designer Awards (AYDA) 2020 organised by Nippon Paint.
 With that, It is considered one of the top Architecture School in Malaysia.

 It is also known as the most sustainable university in the region and is currently working their way towards earning a GLOBAL most sustainable university status.
-Its faculty of housing, building and planning offers a wide variety of programmes ranging from short courses to postgraduate programmes that are recognised as LAM part I and II.
+Its School of Housing, Building and Planning offers a wide variety of programmes ranging from short courses to postgraduate programmes that are recognised as LAM part I and II.

 The faculty is best known for their academic staff which are made up of remarkable researchers and practitioners in the industry.

-Taylor’s University is one of the leading international university in Asia, its School of Architecture, Building and Design is recognised by international and local professional bodies.
+Taylor’s University is one of the leading international university in Asia, its School of Architecture, Building and Design is accredited by the Board of Architects Malaysia, Board of Quantity Surveyors Malaysia, Royal Institution of Chartered Surveyors and Pacific Association of Quantity Surveyors.
 It offers a wide range of undergraduate programmes and a postgraduate programme that is tailored to bring out only the best professional practice in architecture.

 These programmes are recognised as LAM part I and II qualification.
 The faculty emphasizes on dynamic teaching and extensive industry exposure to the students.
 All in all, the faculty has won numerous awards and recognition, from various local and international competition.

-UCSI University Kuala Lumpur is one of the leading university in Malaysia, it ranks at 481 in the world university ranking.
+UCSI University Kuala Lumpur is one of the leading university in Malaysia, it ranks at 391 in the QS World University Ranking 2021.
 It is known to introduce industry-relevant programmes and has been listed as a tier 5 university in the SETARA university ranking.

-Its faculty of Engineering, Technology and Built Environment offers two bachelor programme for architecture, both are recognised by Malaysia Board of Architects and Malaysia Qualification Agency.
+Its faculty of Engineering, Technology and Built Environment offers bachelor programmes for architecture that meet the requirements of the Malaysia Board of Architects and Malaysia Qualification Agency.
 The programmes offered are a recognised LAM part I qualification.
 The faculty is known for its excellent teaching, learning and research works.

 8. Infrastructure University Kuala Lumpur (IUKL)

-Infrastructure University Kuala Lumpur (IUKL) is one of Malaysia’s new leading private institution and the only institution in Malaysia that is focusing entirely on infrastructure and is well known for its geo disaster research centre.
+Infrastructure University Kuala Lumpur (IUKL) is one of Malaysia’s leading private institution well known for offering courses that integrate the physical and soft aspect of infrastructure as well as its geo disaster research centre.

 9. Universiti Tunku Abdul Rahman (UTAR)

-Universiti Tunku Abdul Rahman (UTAR) ranks top 600 in the World University Ranking, Its Three (3) years-long Bachelor of Science (Hons) Architecture programme is recognised by both local and international professional bodies and is a recognised LAM part I qualification.
+Universiti Tunku Abdul Rahman (UTAR) is another recommended university with a Bachelor of Science (Hons) Architecture programme recognised by both local and international professional bodies and is a recognised LAM part I qualification.